 Our Sunday service begins at 10:45am.
 Arriving a little early (on Sunday) will help with a parking place and you'll have time to visit our Welcome Center and take a guided tour of our campus.

 What to wear is the most popular question.
 And the answer is as unique as you!
 You can dress comfortable in God's house or you wear your Sunday best.
 We dress in many ways in MCC.

 If you have children, keep them with you until after the service begins.
 We have a children's moment and then ages 3 – 11 go to the Fellowship House for Sunday School.
 We now have a class for our youth ages 12 and older.
 Some parents want their children to be in church at that age, and some want them to be in Sunday School, so now parents and children have a choice.
 They return after the sermon so everyone can share Communion together if they wish.
 We have two adults with our children at all time.
 If you have infants and toddlers, we have a nursery for your use as needed.

 You can expect to meet a lot of friendly people who are sharing their spiritual journey together.
 We are a Christian church for all people, and we are predominantly LGBTQ.
 You will experience lively worship with both traditional and contemporary music.
 We utilize PowerPoint for every aspect of the service so you will have the information needed to fully participate in the service which is between one and one and a half hour long.

 To meet our Pastor, click here.

 Live Broadcast ~ Sunday, 10:45am (CST)

-Note: Having problems viewing our Live Broadcast, go to the "Launch our Media Center" button to the right.
+Note: Having problems viewing our Sermons, go to the "Sermons" button to the left.